A Categorical Perspective on Braid Representations: Structure of

 \subsection{Cabling Products}

-{In this section we review some ways of obtaining new objects in $YB(\catC)$ from given ones, at first for general monoidal categories $\catC$ and then for braid representations, i.e., for $\catC=\Mat$. {Nominally this is off-topic, being construction rather than classification, but any construction which takes braid representations as input and produces braid representations as output allows us to ask, for example, the question: What minimal subset of braid representations generates all braid representations by application of this construction?
-(A notable example would be the notion of direct sum in artinian algebraic representation theory, allowing us to classify representations by classifying indecomposable representations.) } Another perspective is that rather than being construction, it is structure: indeed a key observation is that it provides the structure of a monoidal category on $YB(\catC)$ when $\catC$ is braided, crucially the case for $\catC=\Mat$.
+In this section we review some ways of obtaining new objects in $YB(\catC)$ from given ones, at first for general monoidal categories $\catC$ and then for braid representations, i.e., for $\catC=\Mat$. {Nominally this section is off-topic, being construction rather than classification.
+But any construction which takes braid representations as input and produces braid representations as output allows us to ask, for example, the question: What minimal subset of braid representations generates all braid representations by application of this construction?
+(A notable example would be the notion of direct sum in artinian algebraic representation theory, allowing us to classify representations by classifying indecomposable representations.) } Another perspective is that rather than being construction, it (and by `it' we now mean a certain form of cabling) is structure: indeed a key observation is that it provides the structure of a monoidal category on $YB(\catC)$ when $\catC$ is braided, crucially the case for $\catC=\Mat$.
+A bigger issue with `reviewing some ways' is that it involves a choice of `ways' to review, without providing a value system for comparing and contrasting with other possible ways.
+From this perspective, constructing using direct sum in rep theory is easily verified to be crucial, and indeed canonical.
+In the present case, however, our justification lies mainly with local utility (as we shall see); and the fact that higher rep theory is generally harder and less canonical than ordinary rep theory, so we have to start somewhere!
+With these caveats, we now proceed.